 Today, I’ll review Andrew Tate’s The Real World.

-The Real World is a global community and educational platform created by multi-millionaire Andrew Tate.
+The Real World is an educational platform and global community of 280,000 individuals created by multi-millionaire Andrew Tate.

 Their website claims they have revolutionized the learning experience to help you earn money online as fast as possible…